litetex/predefined-cookie-loader/README.md

 # predefined-cookie-loader ![logo](src/icons/icon96.png)

-Loads, overrides and sets predefined cookies into your browser
+Loads, overrides and sets predefined 🍪 cookies into the browser